-The data in the tables below are taken from the 2021 Hands Up Scotland Survey (HUSS) which is part of the National Statistics collected annually by the Scottish Government.
+The data in the tables below are taken from the 2020 Hands Up Scotland Survey (HUSS) which is part of the National Statistics collected by the Scottish Government.
 However, the survey is carried out on one day only each September and can be subject to local variations e.g. weather or other activities taking place in school.
-The most recent Active Travel to school data in Moray for 2021 is at 52.3%, which is both higher than the National average at 50.2%, and the Highest in the HITRANS region (see table 4)
+Walking to school levels in Moray 2020 remains close to the national figure of 45%, but are the highest in the HITRANS region (see table 2).
+Furthermore, our cycling to school data at 5.1% is above the national average of 3.9%.